-As of December 31, 2023, 74,661,449 shares (which includes 10,000,000 Earnout Voting Shares and 1,587,500 Sponsor Earnout Shares) of our common stock are outstanding, consisting of 35,842,383 shares of Class A common stock and 38,819,066 shares of Class V voting stock.
+As of December 31, 2023, 74,661,449 shares (which includes 10,000,000 Earnout Voting Shares and 1,587,500 Sponsor Earnout Shares) of our common stock are outstanding, consisting of 35,842,383 shares of

+Class A common stock and 38,819,066 shares of Class V voting stock.
 Following the Business Combination, shares held by HYAC's public stockholders have been freely tradeable, and the shares held by the Sponsor and the Members, following their exercise of Exchange Rights, are freely tradeable as of the six-month anniversary of the Closing, subject to applicable securities laws.
 We have also registered all shares of Class A common stock that we may issue under the Incentive Plan or the ESPP.
 These shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to Affiliates.
-As a result, there may be a large number of shares of Class A common stock, or the perception of these sales, may depress the market price of our Class A common stock.
+As a result, there may be a large number of shares of Class A common stock sold in the market.
+These sales of shares of Class A common stock, or the perception of these sales, may depress the market price of our Class A common stock.